stadium-software/repeater-datagrid/README.md

 ![](images/InitialiseScriptParameters.png)

 ### "GetData" Page Script
 When users click the "Previous", "Next" or "Go" paging buttons, the "BasicSelect" query needs to be called with the appropriate parameters.
 The information necessary for the query is returned by the "RepeaterDataGridState" script.
-It is advisable to add a page script that will contain the following actions:
+It is advisable to add a page script that can be called in all of the paging button events.
+It needs to contain the following actions:

 ![](images/GetDataScript.png)

-To easily access the values returned by the "DataGridState" script, create a type called "DataGridState" and assign the Values output from the "RepeaterDataGridState" script to that type.
+To easily access the values returned by the "DataGridState" script, it is advisable to create a type called "DataGridState" and assign the Values output from the "RepeaterDataGridState" script to that type.

 **DataGridState Type**

-Add a type called "DataGridState" with the properties below:
+Create a type called "DataGridState" with the properties below:
 1. page (any)
 2. pageSize (any)
 3. offset (any)